Telerehabilitation

 The platform tracks every session:

-• Patient-reported feedback — pain level, difficulty rating, and free-text notes after each session
+- Patient-reported feedback — pain level (before and after), perceived difficulty rating (1–5), and free-text notes after each session

-• Completion rate — sessions completed vs. planned
+- Completion rate — sessions completed vs. planned per week

 How It Connects to the Rest of the Platform

-• Video consultations can use the measurement tools live — specialist sees the patient's ROM during a video call
+- Video consultations can use the measurement tools live — specialist sees the patient's range of motion during a video call

-• Audit trail logs all treatment plan changes, assignments, measurements, and patient interactions
+- Audit trail — all treatment plan changes, assignments, measurements, and patient interactions are logged and tamper-proof

 For developers